hlavacs/ViennaEntityComponentSystem/README.md

     //...

-You can define arbitrarily many components like this.
-All component types must be put into this list:

-    using VeSystemComponentTypeList = vtll::type_list<
-        VeSystemComponentName
-      , VeSystemComponentPosition
-      //, ...
-    >;

 Once you have defined your component types, you can compose entities with them:

-    using VeSystemEntityTypeNode
-      = vtll::type_list<VeSystemComponentName, VeSystemComponentPosition>;
+    using VeSystemEntityTypeNode = vtll::type_list<VeSystemComponentName, VeSystemComponentPosition>;

 In this example, an entity type VeSystemEntityTypeNode is composed of the components VeSystemComponentName and VeSystemComponentPosition.
 You can define arbitrarily many entities like this.
 All entity types must be put into this list:

     using VeSystemEntityTypeList = vtll::type_list<
       VeSystemEntityTypeNode